Paris Jardins du Ranelagh Park in France

 And since 2011 a path has been named Davia in honour of Henriette Ravenel who was a singer known as Davia and faces the alley Jean Sablon who was also a singer and actor and friend of Henriette.

-About Jardins du Ranelagh in Paris
+About the Paris Jardins du Ranelagh Park in France

 You will find lovely lawns that are ideal for ball games as well as lazing in the sun or having a picnic, yet there is also a large childrens playground with swings, slide, sand pit, table tennis, etc.